qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 * *Theme in Statusbar*: Add an indicator for the currently selected theme in the statusbar.
 - *Transparent Scrollbars*: Enable/Disable transparency in scrollbars
 - *Accent Scrollbars*: Set the color of the scrollbars to the accent color
-- *Dark Title Bar*: Set dark title bar for dark themes (only for Mac)
+- *Dark Title Bar*: Theme the application title bar (only for Mac and Windows)

 #### Settings shortcuts